infinitechris/FrameworkCompleteDIY/README.md

 Being not terribly satisfied with the options on [frame.work](https://frame.work/)'s website, I decided to embark on this journey.
 After doing a [inital Bill Of Materials](https://docs.google.com/spreadsheets/d/1YayfsNAYgf5DBnbEC524bHOcLVi5MpsAGUarsPbGo8w/edit?usp=sharing) (MSRP and totals paid will live on the google doc) I truly decided I must be insane for doing this.
+LSS, I extimate I'll be *over* paying for teh *convenience* of building my own Framework by ~$270

 Moving on.